IHTSDO/snowstorm-lite/docs/running-with-java.md

 [See "URIs for Editions and Versions" in the SNOMED CT URI Standard](http://snomed.org/uri).

 #### Option 1: Loading via the command line
+Use the `--load` parameter with the path to a SNOMED CT Edition RF2 archive.
+Or alternatively a comma separated list of RF2 paths including an Edition and one or more Extension packages.

-Use the `--load` parameter with the path to a SNOMED CT Edition RF2 archive and the `--version-uri` parameter with the URI of that SNOMED CT Edition version.
+Use the `--version-uri` parameter with the URI of that SNOMED CT Edition version.

 For example:
 ```